Chapter 6:

 "But from what I've heard, you're not especially close with your mother.
 So, why risk your life for her?"

-Blake took some time to consider the question.
-With a static face, he looked at the window.
+With a static face, Rin looked at the window.
 He couldn't help but get lost in his reflection.
-It was impossible for him to tell if it was his future self or just a normal reflection, but either way, it seemed broken in some way.
+It was impossible for him to tell if it was just a normal one or his future self, but either way, it seemed broken somehow.

 "It wasn't for her.
 I... was just curious is all."